 Generic Name: trimetrexate

-Note: This page contains side effects data for the generic drug trimetrexate.
-It is possible that some of the dosage forms included below may not apply to the brand name Neutrexin.
+Note: This document contains side effect information about trimetrexate.
+Some of the dosage forms listed on this page may not apply to the brand name Neutrexin.

 Applies to trimetrexate: intravenous powder for injection

 Because many patients in clinical trials had advanced HIV disease, it was difficult to distinguish between trimetrexate-associated side effects and underlying medical conditions.
 In a clinical trial, 10% of patients in the trimetrexate-leucovorin group discontinued treatment due to side effects, as compared to 29% in the sulfamethoxazole-trimethoprim group.[Ref]